paketo-buildpacks/paketo-website/content/docs/howto/configuration.md

 ### Dependency Mappings

 Paketo Buildpacks may download dependencies from the internet.
-For example, the Java Buildpack with download the BellSoft Liberica JRE will from the Liberica [github releases][liberica releases] by default.
+For example, the Java Buildpack will download the BellSoft Liberica JRE from the Liberica [github releases][liberica releases] by default.

 If a dependency URI is inaccessible from the build environment, a [binding]({{< relref "#bindings" >}}) can be used to map a new URI to a given dependency.
 This allows organizations to upload a copies of vetted dependencies to an accessible location and provide developers and CI/CD pipelines with configuration pointing the buildpack at the accessible dependencies.